Causal Set Quantum Gravity and the Hard Problem of Consciousness: Causal Set Theory

-(a) An event-as-such is what I have been referring to simply as an event, for example $E_{fire}$.
-Now, the event $E_{fire}$ may or may not occur, the firecracker may or may not explode.
-Whether or not an event occurs is contingent, in line with the concept of event as used in GR and in mathematical models of stochastic processes.\footnote{Even in ``deterministic'' theories such as GR and classical mechanics, events are contingent because of uncertainty about initial and other external conditions.}\\
+(a) An event-as-such is what I have been referring to hitherto simply as an event, for example $E_{fire}$.
+David Reid has suggested the term ``occurable'' as a synonym for the term event or event-as-such that captures the sense that I want to emphasise.
+The event $E_{fire}$ may or may not occur, the firecracker may or may not explode. \\

 (b) The process of $E_{fire}$ occurring, or the \textit{occurrence} of $E_{fire}$ for short, is the process of the birth of the $10^{144}$ or so atomic-events that compose $E_{fire}$, in their order of precedence.
 Referring to figure \ref{fig:mink}, recall that the precedence order of the example atomic-events shown is $o\prec r$, $r\prec s$, $o\prec s$, $p\prec q$, $p\prec s$.
 The physical order of the births of the atomic-events of $E_{fire}$ including $o,p,q,r$ and $s$ is a partial order. \\